Osteosarcoma is very rare, but it's the most common kind of bone cancer in children and teens. It's most common in teens and young adults.

 Your child's healthcare provider will ask about your child's health history and symptoms.
-He or she will examine your child.
+They will examine your child.
 Your child may be referred to a specialist.
 This may be a bone specialist (orthopedic surgeon) or a bone cancer specialist (orthopedic oncologist).
-Your child may need tests such as:
+Your child may need tests, such as:

 X-ray.
 An X-ray uses a small amount of radiation to take pictures of bones and other body tissues.

 Blood tests.
 Osteosarcoma can cause changes in some blood tests.
 For instance, liver tests and the erythrocyte sedimentation rate may be higher than normal.
 Blood tests also give an idea of your child's overall health.

 CT scan.
 This test uses a series of X-rays and a computer to make detailed images of the inside of the body.